 We describe data analytic components of TopoAct.
 First, for a chosen layer of a neural network model (such as InceptionV1), we obtain activation vectors as high-dimensional point clouds for topological data analysis.
 Second, we construct mapper graphs from these point clouds to support interactive exploration.
-The nodes in the mapper graphs correspond to clusters of activation vectors in high-dimensional space and the edges capture relationships between these clusters.
-Third, for each node (cluster) in the mapper graph, we apply feature visualization to individual activation vectors in the cluster as well as the averaged activation vector.
+The nodes in the mapper graphs correspond to clusters of activation vectors in high-dimensional space, and the edges capture relationships between these clusters.
+Third, for each node (cluster) in the mapper graph, we apply feature visualization to individual activation vectors in the cluster and to the averaged activation vector.

 Obtaining activation vectors as point clouds.
-The activation of a neuron is a non-linear transformation (i.e., a function) of its input.
-To start, we fix a pre-trained model (i.e., InceptionV1) and a particular layer (e.g., 4c) of interest.
-We feed each input image to the network and collect the activations, i. e., the numerical values of how much each neuron has fired with respect to the input, at a chosen layer.
+The activation of a neuron is a nonlinear transformation of its input.
+To start, we fix a trained model (i.e., InceptionV1) and a particular layer (e.g., 4c) of interest.
+We feed each input image to the network and collect the activations, i.e., the numerical values of how much each neuron has fired with respect to the input, at a chosen layer.
 Since InceptionV1 is a CNN, a single neuron does not produce a single activation for an input image, but instead a collection of activations from a number of overlapping spatial patches of the image.
 When an entire image is passed through the network, a neuron will be evaluated multiple times, once for each patch of the image.
 For example, a neuron within layer 4c outputs 14×14 activations per image (for 14×14 patches).
 To simplify the construction, in our setting, we randomly sample a single spatial activation from the 14×14 patches, excluding the edges to prevent boundary effects.
-For 300,000 images, this gives us 300,000 activation vectors for a given layer.
+For 300K images, this gives us 300K activation vectors for a given layer.
 Figure 2 illustrates what we mean by an activation vector.
-The dimension of an activation vector depends on the number of neurons in the layer, for instance, layers 3a, 3b, and 4a have 256, 480, and 512 neurons respectively, producing point clouds of corresponding dimensions.
+The dimension of an activation vector depends on the number of neurons in the layer.
+For instance, layers 3a, 3b, and 4a have 256, 480, and 512 neurons, respectively, producing point clouds of corresponding dimensions.

 Constructing mapper graphs from activation vectors.
 Given a point cloud of activation vectors, we now compute a mapper graph as its topological summary.
-Each node in the mapper graph represents a cluster of activation vectors, and there is an edge between two nodes if their corresponding clusters have a nonempty intersection.
-All of our mapper graphs use L2-norm of the activation vector as the lens function; n = 70 cover elements with p = 20%, 30%, or 50% amount of overlap.
+Each node in the mapper graph represents a cluster of activation vectors, and an edge connects two nodes if their corresponding clusters have a nonempty intersection.
+Our mapper graphs use the L_2 -norm of the activation vector as the lens function.
+We set n = 70 cover elements with p = 20%, 30%, and 50% as the amount of overlap.
 We use DBSCAN [EKSX96] as the clustering algorithm, with minimum points per cluster minPts = 5.
 For the ε parameter of the DBSCAN algorithm, which defines core points, we use two variations in our experiments.
-In the first variation, we use a fixed $\varepsilon = 1,000$ estimated using the distribution of pairwise distances at a middle layer.
+In the first variation, we use a fixed $\varepsilon = 1,000$ estimated using the distribution of pairwise distances at the middle layer.
 In the second variation, we set ε adaptively for each layer, employing the procedure proposed in [EKSX96].
-Specifically, we generate an approximate kNN graph, sort the distances to the 5-th neighbor, and select an ε based on the location of a "valley" when these distances are plotted [EKSX96].
+Specifically, we generate an approximate kNN graph, sort the distances to the 5-th nearest neighbor, and select an ε based on the location of a "elbow" when these distances are plotted [EKSX96].
 This way, the ε value is more adaptive to the activation space of each layer.
-As a result, our adaptive ε values are 830 for 3a, 1070 for 3b, 1750 for 4a, 1630 for 4b, 1330 for 4c, 980 for 4d, 775 for 4e, 790 for 5a, and 260 for 5b.
+Our adaptive ε values are 830 for 3a, 1070 for 3b, 1750 for 4a, 1630 for 4b, 1330 for 4c, 980 for 4d, 775 for 4e, 790 for 5a, and 260 for 5b.